 The History of Catholicism is a well-established research cluster in the CCS.
 It sees the CCS organise, in partnership with the University of Notre Dame, a biennial conference on Early Modern British and Irish Catholicism.
 International and interdisciplinary in make-up, the conference is a well-established event, with recent feedback describing it as “changing the field”.
-Each conference has resulted in several publications, including the essay collection, Early Modern English Catholicism: Identity, Memory and Counter-Reformation.
-The fourth conference is scheduled to take place on 13-15 July 2021.
+Each conference has resulted in several publications, including the essay collections, Early Modern English Catholicism: Identity, Memory and Counter-Reformation (Brill, 2017) and British and Irish Religious Orders in Europe, 1560–1800: Conventuals, Mendicants and Monastics in Motion (Boydell & Brewer, Durham University IMEMS Press, 2022).
+The fourth conference is scheduled to take place in July 2023.

 The programme also includes workshops in partnership with other institutions and the Ushaw Lecture Series, which raises awareness of the internationally significant holdings at Ushaw College as part of the university’s residential research library.
 The work at Ushaw has seen the publication of Treasures of Ushaw College: Durham’s Hidden Gem, which focused on various aspects of the College’s collection and has subsequently featured in national publications.
 It forms part of the research cluster’s work with Catholic archives across the country, working in conjunction with various bodies to see their continued use and preservation.
 The programme has been facilitated by several partners, including the St Cuthbert’s Society of Ushaw College, the Congregation of Jesus, the Canonesses of the Holy Sepulchre, and Sir Christian Sweeting.
 These partnerships have resulted in a series of fellowships in the History of Catholicism.